-This was the only instruction on burden of proof for unjust enrichment, and it easily could have been interpreted by the jury as permitting it to award damages based on all of the defendant's "sales," regardless of whether they had any causal connection to trade secret misappropriation.4 The ambiguity resulting from the missing element of the plaintiff's burden to prove causation makes the instruction improper.
-Although it draws on an excerpt from the RUC, "[n]o instruction should be given that incorrectly states the applicable law or which would be confusing or misleading to the jury."
+This instruction could have been interpreted by the jury as permitting it to award damages based on all of the defendant's "sales," regardless of whether they had any causal connection to trade secret misappropriation.4 The ambiguity resulting from the missing element of the plaintiff proving causation makes the instruction improper.
+Although it draws on an excerpt from the RUC, "No instruction should be given that incorrectly states the applicable law or which would be confusing or misleading to the jury."
 Kennemore v.
 Commonwealth, 50 Va.
 App.
 703, 712, 653 S.E.2d 606, 610 (Va.
 2007) (citations and quotation marks omitted).
 See also Barney v.
+Commonwealth, 73 Va.
+App.
+599, 612, 863 S.E.2d 877, 883 (2021) (trial court erred in denying supplemental instructions that would have clarified instruction which, in the circumstances, could have been interpreted by the jury in a way that would lead it to a conclusion inconsistent with the law).